chobble-mirror/marky-t/src/pages/services.md

 ---
-heading_text: Services
+heading_text: DJ Services
 layout: "services.html"
-link_order: 2
+link_order: 3
-link_title: Services
+link_title: DJ
-meta_description: TODO
+meta_description:
 meta_title: Services
 css: services
 ---

-As a versatile DJ I can get a party going at any occasion, but I'm usually hired for:
+As a versatile DJ I can get a party going at any occasion, but aside from weddings I'm often hired for: